groupvine/gv-doc/gallery/index.md

 ## Posting old emails

-To post an old email in your gallery (e.g., an email sent using a different service), simply attach one or more old emails to a new email sent with the ```~post``` instruction to your account (or sub-group).
+To add old emails into your gallery (e.g., emails sent directly or using a different service), simply attach one or more old emails to a new email sent with the ```~post``` instruction to your account (or sub-group).
 For example, for bingotech account, send the email to:

 ```